 The article "CALIFORNIA: Chasing Butterflies and Wildflowers" by Robert Griego was originally published on the RoadRunner Tour website on May/June 2020.

 "All good things are wild and free."
 Henry David Thoreau

 Unlike my usual stories, I need to hold back a bit.
-I'm on assignment with RoadRUNNER Motorcycle & Travel, and if you wait, you won't be disappointed.
+I'm on assignment for RoadRUNNER Motorcycle Touring & Travel magazine and if you wait, you won't be disappointed.

-Florian Neuhauser, Managing Editor assures me that they plan to run with a full editorial display commensurate with California's wildflower super bloom.
+Florian Neuhauser, Editor-in-Chief, assures me that they plan to run with a full editorial display commensurate with California's wildflower super bloom.

 He reminds me, "Chase as many butterflies as you want, but we want some wildflowers with panoramic views, especially with motorcycle riders."
 Now, his words are on my mind as I head for Joshua Tree National Park and beyond.
 Seeing the Joshua Trees at sunset is a fine way to end my first day.